Superman (2025 film): Follow-up film

 In June 2025, Gunn said he had begun writing a follow-up to Superman that would not be a direct sequel, but would feature Superman in a major role.
 Corenswet and Brosnahan had options for a potential sequel, but following Supermans release in July, a direct sequel was not expected to be imminently announced.
-In August, Zaslav confirmed that Gunn was writing and directing the next film in the "Super-Family", which Gunn said he had finished writing a script treatment for.
-He described it as the next story in the "Superman Saga" and hoped to begin production soon.
-Gunn announced in September that the film was titled Man of Tomorrow and was scheduled for release on July 9, 2027.
-Corenswet and Hoult were expected to reprise their roles.
-Gunn said he had finished a draft of the script.
-He said Man of Tomorrow was "as much a Lex movie as it is a Superman movie" and would include the pair working together against a bigger threat.
-In November, the character Brainiac was confirmed to serve as the film's antagonist.
-Filming is scheduled to start in April 2026 in Atlanta.
+The follow-up film, entitled Man of Tomorrow, was announced that September, with Gunn also directing, and is scheduled to be released on July 9, 2027.
+Gunn described it as the next story in the "Superman Saga" that was "as much a Lex movie as it is a Superman movie" and said it would include the pair working together against a bigger threat.
+Corenswet and Hoult will co-headline the film, returning alongside Brosnahan, Gisondo, Sampaio, De Faría, Merced, Gathegi, Fillion, Grillo, and Alcock.
+They are joined by Lars Eidinger as the film's antagonist Brainiac; Aaron Pierre in his role of the Green Lantern John Stewart from the DCU television series Lanterns (2026); Xolo Maridueña reprising his role of Jaime Reyes / Blue Beetle from the DCEU film Blue Beetle (2023); and Adria Arjona, reportedly as Maxima; alongside Andre Royo, Matthew Lillard, and Sinqua Walls in undisclosed roles.